Who Issues a Bill of Lading? Guide for Responsible Parties

 What Is Bill of Lading?

-A bill of lading is a legal document that serves three core purposes during the freight of a product.
-The bill of lading serves as a
+A bill of lading is a legal document that serves three primary purposes during the shipment of goods:

 The document accompanies the goods throughout the freight process.
 It provides all the details required to process a shipment.